 A substantial portion of our technology is licensed from academic institutions, corporations and government agencies.
 Under these licensing arrangements, a licensor may obtain rights over the technology, including the right to require us to grant a license to one or more third parties selected by the licensor or that we provide licensed technology or material to third parties for non-commercial research.
 The grant of a license for any of our core technologies to a third party could have a material and adverse effect on our business.
 In addition, some of our licensors retain certain rights under the licenses, including the right to grant additional licenses to a substantial portion of our core technology to third parties for noncommercial academic and research use.
-It is difficult to monitor and enforce such noncommercial academic and research uses, and we cannot predict whether the third party licensees would comply with the use restrictions of such licenses.
-We have incurred and could incur substantial expenses to enforce our rights against them.
+It is difficult to monitor and enforce such noncommercial academic and could incur substantial expenses to enforce our rights against them.
 We also may not fully control the ability to assert or defend those patents or other intellectual property which we have licensed from other entities, or which we have licensed to other entities.